-Ambani's Reliance lobbies India minister on satellite spectrum in new face-off with Musk
+Ambani's Reliance lobbies India on satellite spectrum in new face-off with Musk

 FILE PHOTO: Jio logos are seen in this illustration taken, June 21, 2023.
 REUTERS/Dado Ruvic/Illustration/File Photo

-Musk's Starlink and its global peers like Amazon's Project Kuiper back an administrative allocation, while Ambani - Asia's wealthiest man who runs India's Reliance Jio - is arguing for an auction process.
+Musk's Starlink and global peers like Amazon's Project Kuiper back an administrative allocation, while Ambani - Asia's wealthiest man who runs India's Reliance Jio - is arguing for an auction process.

-The current dispute is over interpretation of Indian law that some in the industry say paved the way for the allocation of spectrum last year as Musk wanted.
+The current dispute is over an interpretation of Indian law that some in the industry say paved the way for the allocation of spectrum last year as Musk wanted.

 But Reliance is arguing no provisions are in place for satellite broadband services for individual or home users, industry sources said on Sunday.

-"TRAI seems to have concluded, without any basis, that spectrum assignment should be administrative," Reliance's senior regulatory affairs official Kapoor Singh Guliani wrote in the letter to India's telecoms minister, Jyotiraditya Scindia.
+"TRAI seems to have concluded, without any basis, that spectrum assignment should be administrative," Reliance's senior regulatory affairs official Kapoor Singh Guliani wrote in the letter to India's telecoms minister Jyotiraditya Scindia.

-TRAI has in its consultation paper indicated Indian laws mandate allocation of spectrum for such services without conducting any studies, Reliance added in its letter, which is not public.
+TRAI has in its consultation paper indicated Indian laws mandate allocation of spectrum for such services without conducting any studies, Reliance added in its letter.

 A senior TRAI official said on Sunday that due process is being followed and Reliance is welcome to share feedback during the consultation period.